Doctor of Physical Therapy

 DPT Curriculum at Emory

 Students in the Division of Physical Therapy at Emory earn a Doctor of Physical Therapy (DPT) degree.
-The program of study is 35 months in length.
-Students enter the program in June and graduate three years later in May.
-For all degree programs, the majority of required credits for graduation must be earned at Emory University School of Medicine.
-In the first two semesters, students study normal structure and function of the human body and the principles of movement science across the life span.
-Beginning in the third semester, study of pathophysiology and disease processes is integrated with clinical problem solving in concurrent courses with associated part time clinical education experiences.
-Before students are awarded their degrees, they must successfully complete 36 weeks of full time clinical internship at sites which represent the diverse environments in which physical therapists practice.
-Emory students choose from selected clinical education sites in the metropolitan Atlanta area and outstanding facilities around the nation.
-During the last semester of study in the DPT program, students return to Emory to complete their research and choose from advanced elective courses in areas of individual interest.
+The program of study is thirty-five months in length commencing in June and ending three years later in May.
+For all degree programs, the majority of credits required for graduation must be earned in the School of Medicine at Emory University.
+During the first two semesters, students study the normal structure and function of the human body and principles of movement science across the life span.
+Beginning the third semester, study of pathophysiology and disease processes is integrated with clinical problem solving in concurrent courses.
+Following General Medical Conditions (Spring semester, year-1), Musculoskeletal Rehabilitation (Summer, year-2) and Adult Neurorehabilitation and Pediatric Rehabilitation (Fall, year-2), students go into the clinic for 2 weeks to observe and participate in the care of clients demonstrating symptoms and conditions studied in the classroom.
+Before students are awarded their degrees, they must successfully complete 30 weeks of full time clinical internship at sites which represent the diverse environments in which physical therapists practice.
+Three full-time internships, each 10 weeks long, occur in the second and third years.
+Emory students choose from selected clinical education sites in the metropolitan Atlanta area and greater Georgia, as well as outstanding facilities around the nation.
+During the last year of study, students return to Emory to complete a research project, and choose from advanced elective courses in areas of individual interest.
 After graduation, all physical therapists must take a state licensure examination.
 Graduation from an accredited physical therapy program is required to take state licensure examinations in physical therapy.

 Physical Therapy at Emory

 The Division of Physical Therapy at Emory is ranked among the top graduate programs in physical therapy in the United States.
-At Emory, physical therapy students benefit from the resources of a university with a national reputation in medicine and movement sciences while they enjoy personal attention in classes with a maximum size of 60 to 65 students.
-All geographic regions of the United States are represented by our student physical therapists.
-The diverse life experiences and academic excellence of Emory physical therapy students are a great asset to the program.
+At Emory, physical therapy students benefit from the resources of a university with a national reputation in medicine and movement sciences, while they enjoy personal attention in classes with a maximum size of 65 to 70 students.
+They represent all geographic regions of the United States, and their diverse life experiences and academic excellence are a great asset to the program.
 The greatest strength of the Emory program is the commitment of its faculty to a pioneering problem solving curriculum and the growth of each student.

 Philosophy of the Program